Universality conditions of unified classical and quantum reservoir computing: Universality of classical reservoir computers

-for some $N\in \n$, with $B_i$ linear, exponential decay filter and $h$ any analogical function described above is universal. \end{theorem} \begin{proof} Fading memory of $B_i$ imply that the functional associated to the LSM in Eq. \eqref{lsm.teo} has fading memory.
-The separation property is guaranteed by the definition of the filters, since it is enough to choose any filter with function $b$ such that $\sum_{s\in u} e^s b(s) \not = \sum_{s\in v} e^s b(s) $.
-Then Theorem \ref{func.dens} ensures that, for any given causal, time invariant functional $H$ with fading memory, for any $\epsilon>0$, there exists a N-dimensional reservoir filter $B$, for some $N\in\n$, and a polynomial $p$ such that the functional $R_{(B,p)}$ related to the LSM
+for some $N\in \n$, with $B_i$ linear, exponential decay filter and $h$ any analogical function described above, is universal. \end{theorem} \begin{proof} Fading memory of $B_i$ implies that the functional associated with the LSM in Eq. \eqref{lsm.teo} has fading memory, thus by Def. \ref{fm-spike}, it is continuous with respect to the metric $d^c_\omega$.
+The separation property is guaranteed by the definition of the filters since it is enough to choose any function $b$ such that $\sum_{s\in u} e^s b(s) \not = \sum_{s\in v} e^s b(s) $.
+Then, Lemma \ref{func.dens} ensures that, for any given causal, time-invariant, real functional $H\colon I^K\rightarrow\r$ with fading memory, for any $\epsilon>0$ there exists a N-dimensional reservoir filter $B$, for some $N\in\n$, and a polynomial $p$ such that the functional $R_{(B,p)}$ related to the LSM

 satisfies $|R_{(B,p)} u - Hu|<\epsilon$ for any $u \in I^\Delta_-$.
-Then, one can replace $p$ with a analog readout function $h$ of type discussed above, since they are universal approximators of real functions. \end{proof}
+Eventually, one can replace $p$ with an analog readout function $h$ of the type discussed above, since they are universal approximators of real functions. \end{proof}